MicahPellum/WeatherDashboard/README.md

 # Description
-This is a Weather Dashboard where you can search any city and it will good you a five day forecast.
+This is a Weather Dashboard where you can search any city and it will give you a five day forecast.

 # Built Using